Skip to Content

 )

-// Send signature in X-Signature header to POST /subscriptions/:id/charge-adhoc
+// Send amount in the body and the signature in the X-Signature header to POST /subscriptions/:id/charge

 const deadline = Math.floor(Date.now() / 1000) + 600 // 10 minutes in the future